Simulation by Rounds of Letter-to-Letter Transducers: Round Simulation and Round Equivalence

-\begin{example}[Round-equivalence for words] Consider the words $x=abaabbabbbaa$ and $y=baabbaabbaba$ over the alphabet $\Sigma=\{a,b\}$.
-Looking at the words as $3$-round words, one can see in \cref{tab:word-req-3} that the 3-rounds in $y$ are all permutations of those in $x$, which gives $x\req[3] y$.
-However, looking at $x,y$ as $4$-round words, the number of occurrences of $b$ already in the first 4-round of $x$ and of $y$ is different, so $x\not\req[4] y$, as illustrated in \cref{tab:word-req-4}.
+\begin{exa}[Round-equivalence for words] Consider the words $x=abaabbabbbaa$ and $y=baabbaabbaba$ over the alphabet $\Sigma=\{a,b\}$.
+Looking at the words as $3$-round words, one can see in~\cref{tab:word-req-3} that rounds of length 3 in $y$ are all permutations of those in $x$, which gives $x\req[3] y$.
+However, looking at the rounds of length 4 of $x,y$, the number of occurrences of $b$ already in the first round of $x$ and of $y$ is different, so $x\not\req[4] y$, as illustrated in~\cref{tab:word-req-4}.